rguillon/dice-checker/README.md

 ```

-And finally, Rolls implement to_image method that returns a Matplotlib Figure that can be saved as an image
+And finally, Rolls implement to_figure method that returns a Matplotlib Figure that can be saved as an image

 ```python